Faysal-Ahmed-Aweys/Muhammad-Ali/README.md

 3. under source, i selected "deploy from a branch" and under branch, i selected "main" branch and the root folder.
 Then i clicked save.
 4. The website was deployed and can be found under deployments on the right menu of the repository.

+Here is the link to my live website [Muhammad Ali](https://faysal-ahmed-aweys.github.io/Muhammad-Ali/)

 ## **Credits**
 ### **Content**
 * I got Content on the landing page and inspiration from [History.com](https://www.history.com/topics/black-history/muhammad-ali).
 The reason why i chose this particular website is that it structures the life of Muhammad Ali so well and together with my plan to include a picture of Muhammad Ali at each stage, I thought they would be a perfect combination to present and get the users engaged in the website.